There are two types of Buffalo NAS devices – Buffalo LinkStation and Buffalo TeraStation.

 - Let the software finish scanning the drives for data partitions.

-Look for your Buffalo partition under Linux md-raid volumes section.
+Look for your Buffalo partition under the Linux md-raid volumes section.
 Select the partition and click Start.

 - Buffalo devices typically use XFS filesystem to store the data.